YuZhaoMRI/iBAM/README.md

 ## Dependencies

-This package is implemented in MATLAB and requires the following external toolboxes.
+This package is implemented in MATLAB and requires the following external toolboxes and folders to be added to the MATLAB path.

+### Required Path Configurations

+- **Masks Folder** Please ensure that the **`Masks`** folder included in this repository is added to your MATLAB path before running any scripts.

 ### SPM12